paul-duvall/100-days-of-code/log-r3.md

 #### Thoughts:
 Pushed on through some less-than-thrilling CSS theory tutorials, much of it review but still good to get a fuller picture.
 Implimented BEM in the course project.
 Sass tomorrow.

 #### Link(s) to work
 Links here

+## Day 6
+### Saturday 9 February 2019

+#### Review / Learn:
+* Completed introductory Sass tutorial videos, learning about variables, nesting, mixins and extends
+* Read an article, [The Great Divide](https://css-tricks.com/the-great-divide/) which outlines how 'front-end developer' is increasingly not a descriptive enough term as it seems to cover to broad camps which do not necessarily overlap - those who heavily use JavaScript for front-end work and those who are primarily interested in more UX-focused areas (including CSS, HTML, accessability, etc.).

+#### Project:
+*

+#### Thoughts:
+Thoughts here

+#### Link(s) to work
+Links here